Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 This is the third projects in a series aimed at illustrating how to develop Lightstreamer Adapters based on various technologies:

-- [Lightstreamer - "Hello World" Tutorial - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java): An introduction to Lightstreamer's data model, Java Data Adapters, and Server deployment, through the development of a very basic "Hello World" application.
+- [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java): An introduction to Lightstreamer's data model, Java Data Adapters, and Server deployment, through the development of a very basic "Hello World" application.
 - [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet): The .NET version of the Data Adapter used in the "Hello World" application, showing both a C# and a Visual Basic port.

 In this third installment, will show a <b>Data Adapter</b> that communicates with the Lightstreamer Server through plain <b>TCP sockets</b>, instead of leveraging higher level abstractions as did with the Java API and the .NET API.<br>